Click on Bird Paintings below.

 The difference between wildness and domesticity involves making animals tractable to human desires and uses, as I said earlier: it is about making animals behave as agents of human serving domesticity.
 A wild dog can be very dangerous, a wild cat less so.
 I mean a domestic cat, not a Puma or a Bobcat.
 Some animals , like Wolves, Coyotes or Raccoons can not be domesticated, though they can be tamed to a certain degree.
 I had a pet Raccoon when I was a kid, but it got too wild at a certain point left the house on its own never to be seen again.
 For a few months, I used to play with it.
 It returned to the wild.
 I also knew a puppy that was half wolf, and the owner had to ‘dispose of it’ because it became too wild for him.
 But I am merely scratching the surface here.
 I wish only to point out that human’s make animals into slave like servants of human needs and desires.
 This is often not a good thing, as billions of animals are killed.

 How many billions?
 Over 59 billion animals are killed worldwide every year, with some estimates as high as 70 billion, excluding fish.
 The U.S. death toll is about 10 billion animals killed every year according to the Humane Society.
 Fish kill is weighed by the ton, so it is extrapolated that somewhere between 50 and 100 billion are caught and killed every year.
 It is hard to see why this level of murder of roughly 120-50 billion animals, including fish, is justified or needed, as the vegetarian diet is healthy and gives plenty of protein.
 The killing of animals in factory farms is clearly ideologically and economically driven.
 Greed and Speciesism.
 Making this killing more ‘humane” is absurd.
 It is still killing for profit.
 Eating meat, for primates, is a luxury born of killing adjacent tribes.
-Humans do not ‘need’ to eat meat, that is a lie told by the meat industry.
-Billions of animals, including sea life are thought to be killed every year is a huge number.
+Humans do not ‘need’ to eat meat to get protein, that is a lie told by the meat industry.
+No one ‘needs” to eat meat.
+Billions of animals, including sea life are thought to be killed every year.
 Opinions differ on this number and how it is divided, among pigs, cattle, seafish or shells, chickens and others.
 But the number is huge and nearly everyone is guilty of this.
+Many animals are going extinct because of human ignorance on this issue.

 Darwin’s later work, after the Origin of Species, is largely about domestic animals, pigs, rabbits, goats, cattle, pigeons etc. His The Variation of Animals and Plants Under Domestication (finished by 1869) discuses many of these species as examples of evolutionary development.
 The first chapter discusses the evolution of Dogs and Cats and tries to tease out an answer about their evolution.
 This was beyond science at the time, but Darwin is headed in largely the right direction in his discussion of Wolves as the origin of dogs.
 He makes the mistake of thinking that Jackals and Coyotes, which are more closely related than wolves and Dogs, may be part of this evolution, a theory that has since proven mistaken, as Jackal and Coyotes are more distant canines.
 The genetics, which Darwin did not know, show that Dogs come from Wolves.
 He was right that they are all canines.